osmannkartall/knowzone/README.md

 - Install [MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/) and make sure that you are able to run mongo shell with mongosh command in a terminal after the installation.
 Otherwise, you may need to install separately.
 [Details](https://www.mongodb.com/try/download/shell)
 - Install [MongoDB Compass](https://docs.mongodb.com/compass/current/install/).
 This is a nice desktop application for MongoDB.
 Note: This, may already come with the MongoDB Community Installer.

-### VS Code Extensions

-- Path Intellisense by Christian Kohler
-- npm Intellisense by Christian Kohler
-- npm by egamma
-- ESLint by Dirk Baeumer
-- ES7 React/Redux/GraphQL/React-Native snippets by dsznajder
-- react native tools by Microsoft (This is not necessary for the web project)

 ## Running

 ### Node Express